notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 **Parameters**:

-*wParam [in]*
+*wParam [out]*
-: int, must be zero.
+: BOOL* isValidXML, if the lParam pointer is null, then this parameter will be ignored.
+TRUE if XML is valid, otherwise FALSE. (added in v8.6)

 *lParam [in]*
 : const TCHAR * sessionFileName

 **Return value**:
-: Returns 0 if sessionFileName is NULL or an empty string else the number of files.
+: Returns 0 if sessionFileName is an empty string/NULL, or XML session file is corrupted/invalid, else the number of files.

 ---